collier-jo/collier-jo/README.md

 <details close>
     <summary>Click to see responsibilities</summary>

+I learnt to couple my intuitive problem solving with systematic and analytical approaches.
+This experience. has greatly enhanced my debugging approach, allowing me to see faults as an unavoidable challengerather than a set back.
+I can break down the problem and work through the problem methodically until a solution has been reached.

+While naturally I have strong communication skills, IT Support taught me the value of active listening and. targeted questioning to be able to unpick the customers needs, and efficiently resolve problems.
+A key responsibly within my IT Support Role was to share complicated concepts, issues and University business direction with non technical users.
+In reverse, I would also have to take vague, non specialist understanding of IT problems and requests, and translate them into technical, digestible with relevant business implications.

-* Troubleshoot, support and maintain users, computers and printers via the Windows Software Management client Zenworks and Apple Jamf Casper Remote
+* Troubleshoot, support and maintain users, computers and printers via the Windows Software Management client Zenworks and Apple Jamf Casper Remote within an iTil structure
+* Work in a cross functional operational model supporting other teams within IT, liaising across departments and with key 3rd party supplier contacts.
 * Ensure that requests are logged with full qualification using targeted questioning or information gathering to ensure the most efficient fix time and best service
-* Supporting MS Active Directory Users and Computers
-* Work within ITIL structure and CompTia
-* Clear strong communication with users via email, phone or using remote technologies
+* Advising team members on complex problems
+* Training new staff and speaking on behalf of the IT department at the 'Welcome Event' for new employees
 * Add and maintain knowledge articles
 * Adherence to GDPR data protection policies
 </details>

 ### Support Analyst
 *UAL, 272 High Holborn, London, WC1V 7EY (Mar 2018 – May 2018)*

-After working in 1st line support, I was given the opportunity for a secondment within the 2nd line support team.
+While working on the Service Desk I was recognised as an exemplar within the team and given the opportunity, alongside my Service Desk role, for a secondment with the Second Line (face to face) Support team.
 My role was to support PC and Mac hardware/ software maintenance and fault finding on desktops, laptops and printers.
 Additionally, to support University wide projects such as the role out of Windows 10.

 <details close>
     <summary>Click to see responsibilities</summary>

-* Configure, test, deploy and troubleshoot a varied range of software applications from MS Office to more specialist software used in the creative industry such as Adobe Suite
+* Configure, test, deploy and troubleshoot iOS, Mac OSX , Windows 7, Windows 10 and a varied range of software applications from MS Office to more specialist software used in the creative industry such as Adobe Suite
+* Support University wide projects such as the role out of Windows 10.
 * Strong organisational skills inc setting self manage workload by determining priory / timescale
-* Liaise with students and staff via phone, email and outlook calendar
-* Liaise with other team within the university and third party suppliers/providers such as hardware and software vendors for incident management, problem management and request fulfilment tasks
+* Liaise with other teams within the university and third party suppliers/providers such as hardware and software vendors for incident management, problem management and request fulfilment tasks
-* Deploying, configuring and managing Mac OSX , Windows 7 and Windows 10
 * Networking technologies both wired and wireless including troubleshooting
-* Configuring and Troubleshooting mobile devices (mainly Apple iOS)
 * Contribute to the creation of articles and on-going maintenance of the knowledge management system
-* Staying abreast of developments in software, hardware and company changes
+* Stay abreast of recent development in technology in order to efficiently support and maintain the running of a world class institution.
 </details>

 ### Peer Advisor
 *Thames Reach, 29 Peckham Rd, Camberwell, London, SE5 8UA (Sep 2017 – May 2018)*

-My role as a peer advisor was working within the employment service, providing professional and effective service to people who have experienced homelessness, supporting them to get back into work.
+Alongside my role in IT, I worked one day a week, as a peer advisor I was working in the employment service, providing professional and effective service to people who have experienced homelessness, supporting them to find employment

 <details close>
     <summary>Click to see responsibilities</summary>

-* Help pin point client abilities and knowledge, then creating a clear pathway required for successful achievement of their goal
+* Actively listen to pin point the needs of a client and respond appropriately within situations.
+This ability enabled me to successfully create a career plan
+* Understand underlying needs and body language being important signals.
-* Facilitate public access and help to computers: helping clients use and develop with their IT Skills
+* Facilitate public access and help with computers: helping clients use and develop with their IT Skills
-* Have strong written communication shown through initial assessments, writing CVs and applications
-* Liaise with external services including prospective employers and training providers as required
-* Ability to build trusting relationships with clients within challenging circumstances
+* Build trusting, strong relations with clients within challenging circumstances

 </details>